ferrous-systems/Squares/readme.md

 ![purple square logo](https://github.com/ferrous-systems/Squares/blob/master/example%20images/logo.png " ")
 # Squares - coloring squares from http requests

 The program generates a grid in the size of your choice.
-There are several ways to color the cells of the grid: coloring single cells, lines of cells or 8x8 grids of squares.
+There are several ways to color the cells of the grid: coloring single cells, lines of cells or 8x8 grids of cells.
 The program accepts JSON objects via POST requests.

 The easiest way to get JSON objects is to write a program that serialises the data structures found in the protocol section.